aksagar/napari-chromosome-analysis/docs/tutorial.rst

 Tutorial: Your First Analysis
 ==============================

-This tutorial will guide you through your first chromosome analysis from start to finish.
+This tutorial will guide you through your first chromosome analysis with MetaChrome from start to finish.
 By the end, you'll have processed an image and generated results.

 Prerequisites
 -------------